-Thirty years ago, In and Out of Love was shown for the first time.
-Between June 21 and July 26, 1991, gallery visitors experienced an installation that not only launched Damien Hirst as the most prominent Young British Artist of his generation but also helped reinstate London as a global hub for contemporary art.
+In the summer of 1991, Damien Hirst's In and Out of Love was shown for the first time in London.
+The installation launched Hirst's career as one of the most prominent artists of his generation and was coexistent with London’s rise as a global hub for contemporary art.

 Love, Life, Death, and Desire: An Installation of the Center's Collections is curated by Matthew Hargraves, Chief Curator of Art Collections at the Center.